 The CCSBT has agreed that all members should institute regular otolith collection programs for their major commercial SBT fisheries.
 At the CCSBT Workshop held in March 2002 (Anon.
 2002a) members provided summaries of their recent otolith collection activities.
 At the 2003 CCSBT Scientific Committee meeting it was concluded that "otolith sample numbers are not yet adequate for some fishery components to provide reliable age-length keys" and encouraged "members to prepare and submit initial draft proposals on objectives and sampling design for otolith collection programs to the next SC meeting".
-The current paper provides an update on SBT otolith sampling in Australia in order to report on progress with respect to the CCSBT agreement to maintain regular collection programs and to provide information to assist the Scientific Committee in its task of developing and evaluating sampling designs for otolith collection programs.
-However, there are two interrelated questions that would need to be resolved in terms of finalizing a design for an otolith sampling and direct aging program: (1) a sampling protocol for determining which otoliths among those that have been collected should actually be read for age determination and (2) whether the current level of otolith sampling is appropriate in terms of the numbers required to provide adequate precision when constructing agelength keys.
+The current paper, as in previous years (Polacheck and Davis 2002, Stanley and Polacheck 2003) provides an update on SBT otolith sampling in Australia in order to report on progress with respect to the CCSBT agreement to maintain regular collection programs and to provide information to assist the Scientific Committee in its task of developing and evaluating sampling designs for otolith collection programs.